This course will be offered starting on October 24th, 2019. You can sign up for it here

 If you are a continuing student (you have taken a course with me before) you can scroll down and use the $140 US payment option.
 This option is only available for prior students.

-I would also be aware that I will be teaching an Advanced Trance (Modulating Consciousness) course in January 2020, and the pre-requisite will be this Meditation course.
+I would also be aware that I will be teaching an Advanced Trance (Modulating Consciousness) course sometime in 2020 (TBA0, and the pre-requisite will be this Meditation course.